Passivated Iron Powder vs. Traditional Iron: Key Metallurgical Differences

 Composition and Processing

-While traditional iron typically contains impurities that can affect its properties, passivated iron powder achieves a purer form through advanced processing techniques.
-This results in a finer microstructure and higher uniformity in performance.
+While traditional iron may include impurities impacting its properties, passivated iron powder is produced through advanced techniques, yielding a purer form with a finer microstructure and consistent performance.

 Reactivity and Corrosion Resistance